Lexilogy is a cost effective, powerful online learning resource to help reluctant and struggling readers to improve their reading and spelling skills.

-For busy teachers, finding the time to give struggling readers the attention they need, is always hard.
+For busy teachers, finding the time to give struggling readers and spellers the attention they need, is always hard.

 For parents, understanding the right way to support their children is also a challenge.

-Research carried out at the University of York and the University of Amsterdam shows Lexilogy’s substantial positive effects on both reading and spelling skills for both native speakers and second language learners.
+Research carried out at the University of York and the University of Amsterdam shows Lexilogy’s substantial positive effects on both reading and spelling skills for both native speakers and second language learners by addressing morphological knowledge!

 Students show an average of 33 percent of improvement in reading and spelling skills.

 Reading and spelling skills are based on our ability to distinguish and apply sounds (phonemes) and corresponding symbols (graphemes).
-This ability is called "phonological awareness" and it forms the first step when learning to read and write.
+This ability is called 'phonological awareness' and forms the first step when learning to read and write.

-The next step is to understand complex word structures; this is known as "morphological awareness".
+The next step is to understand complex word structures, known as 'morphological awareness'.
 This is required for developing advanced reading and writing skills.
-It is an essential step, enabling us to automatically recognise morphemes (the smallest unit in a word that still has a meaning) and combine them into complex words.
+It is an essential step, enabling us to automatically recognise morphemes (the smallest unit in a word that still has meaning) and combine them into complex words.

 Lexilogy develops phonological and morphological awareness in readers and spellers